Energy Sources & Demand Sectors

 Interstate High Speed Rail Energy Sources must be Green to maximize benefits of the system.
 Continued burning of coal and oil at 2018 levels is a global nightmare.
 Though natural gas is replacing coal-powered electric plants, we must ramp-up Green Energy to meet the electricity demand of our growing, urbanizing population.
 We must convert old nuclear plants to safer nextgen-nuclear power plants.
 Lastly, we must do these things while helping coal and oil workers transition to middle-class jobs and without slowing our economy.

-Based on the latest available EIA data and as Part 2 and Part 3 explain, we no longer have the luxury of letting market forces gradually transition from fossil fuels to renewable energy.
+Based on the latest available EIA data and as Part 2 and Part 3 explain, we no longer have the luxury of letting market forces gradually transition from Fossil Fuels (oil, coal, natural Gas) to Renewable Energies.
 Based on Fukushima and other incidents, its foolhardy to continue running old-generation nuclear reactors in unsafe locations.
 To the extent that we employ safer, nextgen Nuclear power plants, they must be located away from seismic faults and flood zones.

-To pursue those Big Carrots named in Part 2 and counter the Big Sticks named in Part 3, in 2009-10 President Obama used 2009 economic stimulus funds to start many Green Energy projects.
+To pursue those big carrots named in Part 2 and counter the big sticks named in Part 3, President Obama used 2009 economic stimulus funds to start many Renewable Energy projects and a modern electric grid that cuts energy loss.
 He proposed eliminating coal & oil subsidies to transfer those funds to wind, solar and biofuel.
-If he succeeded, Green Energy by 2030, would be as prominent as Oil and Natural Gas are today.
+If he succeeded, Renewable Energies by 2030, would be as prominent as Oil and Natural Gas are today.

 Declining Cheap Oil, Rising Risky Oil